farlee2121/DevEssentialsBlog/_posts/2021-03-26-Unions-in-CSharp.md

 - We can't prevent methods and behavior from being mixed with the data
 - Classes have reference equality, but unions usually want value semantics

 Some of those cons are really just misplaced features.
-Interchangable behaviors is a great design goal, but those are usually diven by interfaces these days.
-Handling unforseen cases can also be a feature, though how it should be handled depends on the situation.
+Interchangeable behaviors is a great design goal, but those are usually driven by interfaces these days.
+Allowing unforeseen cases can also be a feature, though how it should be handled depends on the situation.

 Overall, the inheritance approach holds little benefit over unions, now that we know coupling data and behavior is a recipe for rigid designs.
 I find that union types eliminate the vast majority of non-interface inheritance.